High Maintenance for the New

 Fallen oaks, empty bottles, tin cans.

-Dead carcasses of birds, putrefied, their feathers flown,
+Dead carcasses of birds, putrefied, their feathers flown, eyes sunken inward for lack of juice.

 Pokeweed structures, fractal and dangerous in their winter decay.